decentraland/adr/content/ADR-145-pick-realm-v2.md

 - **VERSION_CATALYST**: This rule will exclude a Catalyst if it does not meet the minimum required version as specified in its own configuration.
 - **FORCE_CATALYST**: This rule will enable the forcible selection of a Catalyst listed in its own configuration.

+These new rules will be added to the existing rules currently in place, which include:
+- **LARGE_LATENCY**: Calculates the latency to all node candidates, then filters out the ones with a latency greater than the threshold.
+- **LOAD_BALANCING**: Is a Round Robin Mechanism to distribute all peers between all Catalysts.
+- **CLOSE_PEERS_SCORE**: Calculates the score acording the amount of users near the current parcel.
+- **ALL_PEERS_SCORE**: Assigns to all peers a scored based on their amount of total users.
+Then calculates the estimation of the size of the peer if assigning current user to it, and returns the score deduced by latency, equivalent to users.

 Furthermore, a predefined set of rules will be created to enable quick switching between them based on the platform context.
 Currently, four sets of rules are planned to be added:
 - **Default**: This set of rules will be used as the standard configuration, prioritizing performance and proximity of users.
 - **Versioning**: This set of rules will be employed when it is necessary to ensure a minimum version requirement for compatibility and optimal performance.